Career and Work

 Career Development

-The University of Alberta has many different services to help you transition from your academic career into a rewarding professional career.
-Edmonton and Canada as a whole offer many employment opportunities in a great number of areas.
+The University of Alberta offers many different services to help you transition from your academic career into a rewarding professional career.
+Edmonton and Canada, as a whole, offer many employment opportunities in many areas.

 Career Centre